harshwardhannathmishra-boop/harshwardhan.github.io/README.md

 As a driven and ambitious Bachelor of Business Administration student, I seek a dynamic role in the business sector where I can apply my knowledge of strategic management and finance.
 Eager to contribute to organizational success, I aim to leverage my analytical thinking, strong communication skills, and collaborative mindset to deliver impactful solutions and grow both personally and professionally in a competitive environment.

 ---

+## 👤 ABOUT ME

+I’m Harsh Wardhan Nath Mishra, a passionate Finance & Marketing Enthusiast based in Ranchi, India.
+Currently pursuing a Bachelor of Business Administration (BBA) at Sarala Birla University with a CGPA of 9.33/10, I’m driven by curiosity, continuous learning, and data-backed decision-making.
+My academic focus spans Financial Management, Financial Accounting, Cost Accounting, and Digital Marketing, equipping me with the knowledge to tackle real-world business challenges.

+---